New Year, New You! 7 Options to Be Active and Fit in 2021

 Winter sports are perfect for getting started in 2021, mainly because it's winter!

-Even if you don't live near mountains or plan to go on a skiing holiday, there are plenty of dry slopes and indoor slopes worldwide.
+Even if you don't live near mountains with snow and ice or plan to go on a skiing holiday, there are plenty of dry slopes and indoor slopes worldwide.
 Alternative slopes offer the next-best experience and are great for training on out-of-season if you decide winter sports are the activity for you.

 And you aren't limited to skiing either.
-Snowboarding is another popular alternative, and then you've got less-strenuous activities such as cross-country skiing that offer a more relaxed winter experience.
+Snowboarding is another popular alternative, and then you've got less-strenuous activities such as cross-country skiing and ice skating or ice hockey that offer a more relaxed winter experience.